Are you curious to know the best free blogging platform to choose between WordPress and Blogger, then this article is for you.

 Although you can get hosting for as cheap as 3 dollars per month on BlueHost, you may still find it unaffordable – it’s no crime.
 You are free to go for cheaper or free options like wordpress.com and Blogger.

 WordPress.com and blogger.com are completely free blogging platforms.
-However, you still need is a phone, computer, internet connection, your time and your brains of course.
+However, you still need a phone, computer, internet connection, your time and your brains of course.
 In my opinion, those are really huge requirements.
 Your data connection may cost more than what BlueHost charges for Hosting.

 There are many other free blogging software.
 However, my comparison is strictly WordPress vs Blogger, as they are the best free options everyone has.